-Asset risks are moderate but cost of risk has materially increased because of the coronavirus crisis
+Asset risks are moderate but cost of risk have materially increased because of the coronavirus crisis

 In normal circumstances, we consider that asset risks at RCI are moderate because of the collateralised nature of its exposures and the granularity of a very large portion of the portfolio.
-However, credit risk concentration in car dealers is high and represented around 20% of the bank's loan book as of the end of June 2020.
+However, credit risk concentration in car dealers is high and represented around 18% of the bank's loan book as of the end of June 2021.
 Although we recognise that this portfolio has performed well in the past, we believe these exposures constitute a quasi-single risk, given the degree of correlation among car dealers' performance, particularly during a downturn.

-As of the end of June 2020, RCl's nonperforming loan ratio in the customer loan book was 1.7% (1.5% as of the end of 2019), while the ratio in the dealer loan book was 0.7% (0.6% as of the end of 2019).
-The portfolio was well provisioned, with IFRS9 Stage 3 loan-loss reserves accounting for 67% of problem loans in the customer loan book and 49% in the dealer loan book.
-Between 2015 and 2019, asset performance has been stable with an annual cost of risk of less than 40 basis points (bps) of average outstanding loans, however in H1 2020 cost of risk increased to 99 bps versus 40 bps for H1 2019 $\stackrel{2}{=}$ , due to an increase in provisions driven by the coronavirus crisis (+€138 million).
+As of the end of December 2020, RCI's nonperforming loan ratio in the customer loan book was 1.8% (1.5% as of the end of 2019), while the ratio in the dealer loan book was 0.7% (0.6% as of the end of 2019).
+The portfolio was well provisioned, with IFRS9 Stage 3 loan-loss reserves accounting for 67% of problem loans in the customer loan book and 51% in the dealer loan book.
+Between 2015 and 2019, asset performance has been stable with an annual cost of risk of less than 40 basis points (bps) of average outstanding loans.
+However, in 2020 cost of risk increased to 75 bps versus 37 bps in 2019 , due to an increase in provisions for impairment driven by the coronavirus crisis (+€245 million when compared to 2019).
+In the first half of 2021, the trend was nonetheless reversed, with a cost of risk amounting to 16 bps, compared to 99 bps in the first half of 2021.
+The cost of risk in the customer segment improved significantly to 32 bps compared to 115 bps a year before, due to a reversal of provisions following higher collections compared to H1 2020 which had been materially impacted by lockdown measures.
+In the dealership network segment, cost of risk was an income in the first half of 2021, corresponding to 56 bps of Average Managed Assets, compared to a 38 bps charge during the same period a year before.
+The improvement was driven by the strong decrease of the stock of performing assets in this segment (-18%), as well as the IFRS 9 forward-looking provisions (Stage1 and Stage 2), which resulted in a release in provision worth €9 million, compared to a provision of €20 million the year before.